The classic 1947 Academy-Award nominee The Ghost and Mrs. Muir featured an unforgettably romantic seaside house called Gull Cottage.

 When she wakes up, she’ll think he was just a dream.

-The Captain and Lucy in the front yard:
+The Captain and Lucy in front of the cottage overlooking the sea:

 Lucy’s daughter was played by a young Natalie Wood.

 I just read the novel it was based on and loved it!
 The story is a little different from the movie version.

 You can get it on Amazon (affiliate links):